 Incentives can be tricky because you don’t want your kids to do something just so they can be rewarded.
 You want them to learn something out of the incentive to make them see that what they are doing is good and they should do it more often.
+So, let’s break down some ideas for using incentives to change behaviors!

 I have three little girls, the two oldest being 6 and 4.
 At the beginning of the summer I had noticed that they were bickering a lot and being catty towards each other and towards their friends.